bryangholipour/employee-tracker-sql/README.md

 ## CODER'S NOTE

-** This assignment is far from being complete, but I have run into many bugs and run out of time.
-I was told that turning in something incomplete and ontime is better than turning in something late because I can always come back and complete it.**
+** This assignment is far from being complete, but I have run into many bugs/roadblocks and am out of time.
+I was told that turning in something incomplete and ontime is better than turning in something late because I can always come back and complete it.
+The tables, seed data, and prompts with recursion run fine, but there is a bug when calling the tables through the prompts I've made.
+I also didn't have time to get to the add prompts up and running.**

 ## User Story